 Benin is a West African country that’s well-known as the birthplace of the Vodun, or Voodoo, religion.
 It’s also a great country to expand to if you’re looking to create ties to other African countries or cater to a new market.
 Unfortunately, many employers don’t understand how to get a work visa in Benin for each foreign employee, which can lead to compliance issues.

-Types of Benin Work Visas for Foreigners
+Types of Work Visas in Benin

 A Benin visa is an official document from the government authorizing someone to enter the country.
 It comes as either a stamp or a sticker in a passport that foreigners must obtain from an embassy or consulate.